Shell calls for ‘certainty’ after Labour increases oil and gas windfall tax

 It marks the twelfth consecutive quarter that Shell has rewarded shareholders with more than three billion dollars (£2.31 billion) in buybacks.

+Derren Nathan, an analyst at investment firm Hargreaves Lansdown, called the returns “impressive stuff in the context of weak commodity prices and industry-wide pressures on refining margins”.

-On Thursday, protestors from climate group Fossil Free London gathered – dressed in Halloween costumes – outside Shell’s London office near Waterloo.
+On Thursday, protesters from climate group Fossil Free London gathered, dressed in Halloween costumes, outside Shell’s London office near Waterloo.